puppetlabs/puppet_litmus/README.md

 # Litmus

 ## Overview
 Litmus provides a simple command line tool for Puppet content creators, to enable both simple and complex test deployments against specifically configured target systems.
-It is available as a gem, and can be installed by running ```gem install puppet-litmus```.
+It is available as a gem, and can be installed by running ```gem install puppet_litmus```.

 Litmus allows Puppet module developers to:
 * provision targets to test against,